dugajean/pouch/README.md

 ## Usage

-You may register your whole `src/` folder with this package in order to enable automatic resolution anywhere:
+You may register your whole `src/` folder with this package in order to enable automatic resolution everywhere within the namespace

 ```php
 <?php